mraleph/mraleph.github.com/_posts/2013-08-14-hidden-classes-vs-jsperf.md

 We start by throwing together a simple standalone test case that can be run in the `d8` shell:

 {% highlight javascript %}
-// Load tip-of-the-tree versions of lodash and benchmark.js load("lodash.js");
+// Load top-of-the-tree versions of lodash and benchmark.js load("lodash.js");
 load("benchmark.js");